MERA-Evaluation/MERA/docs/dataset_cards/en/rummlu.md

 ### Data Splits

-The public test set contains `10033` examples.
-The closed test set `961` hand-written examples.
+The public test set contains `14012` examples translated from the original MMLU dataset.
+The train part for few-shor examples contains `285` examples translated from the dev part of the original MMLU.

 ### Prompts